georgiee/coding-for-kids/slides.md

 ^ They mentioned the name of the application.

-^ But I had to hurry back to school and didn't write it down.
+^ But I had to hurry back to afternoon school and didn't write it down.

 ^ After school I wanted to search for a demo version on my magazine cds.